 9. The repair shop overcharges.
 This is one of the main reasons why authorization is so important.
 Some garages will “pad” their bills when they know that an insurance company or warranty provider will be paying for the repairs.
 But, most plan administrators have some idea of what common repairs should cost, and if they suspect that they are being excessively overcharged, they may deny full payment of the claim.
 In this case, you could be left owing the difference.

 12. The problem being repaired is a pre-existing condition.
-You cannot get an aftermarket automobile warranty to pay for a problem that you already have.
-If the part or component failed or was failing before you purchased the warranty it will not be covered.
-Some warranty companies will require a vehicle inspection before issuing the contract, but others do not.
-If you want to protect yourself, you could have your own inspection done to prove that the vehicle was looked at prior to purchasing the warranty and that you were not aware of any pre-existing conditions.
+You cannot get an aftermarket automobile warranty to pay for a problem that the vehicle already has.
+If the part or component failed or was failing before you purchased the warranty or during the validation period (typically 30 days after your purchase the policy) it will not be covered.

 To ensure that your claim will not be denied you should: